JorgeArV/Pandas_School_Test_Results_Analysis/Readme.md

 # Pandas Analysis (PyCitySchools)

-In this project, I have analyzed a dataset regarding district-wide standardized test results.
+In this project, I have analyzed a dataset with information about district-wide standardized test results.
 I have leveraged Pandas to aggregate data and showcase trends in school performance.
 My report includes the following:

 ### District Summary